-I began my hike on a pedestrian bridge high above 635, and then descended down into a neighborhood filled with streets whose names begin with "High:" High Meadow, High Mesa, High Bluff.
+I began the route on top of the pedestrian bridge high above 635 that connects Farmers Branch and Dallas, and then descended down into a neighborhood filled with streets whose names begin with “High:” High Meadow, High Mesa, High Bluff.
 Any of these features in a hike would have made for a breathtaking route.
-But this is a random neighborhood in Dallas, Texas, so of course I didn't see any of this — no meadows, mesas, or bluffs – not in developed suburbia.
+But this is a random neighborhood in Dallas, Texas, so of course I didn’t see any meadows, mesas, or bluffs.

 Dallas Rambler #0001 // 2023.06.28 @ 20:16 | 3.34 mi | 1 hr 04 min 12 sec

-What did I see?
+So what did I see?
 I saw single family residential homes from the 50s and 60s built on flat land, sandwiched between rows of concrete filled with cars along the way.
 I saw the sun nearing the end of its work for the day.
-I saw trees towering above islands of grass, and people watering said trees and grass.
+I saw a bunch of trees towering above islands of grass, and people watering said trees and grass.

 Episode 764 with Kelly and Juliet Starrett of The Rich Roll Podcast filled my ears as I walked.
 They have a new book out: Built to Move: Kelly & Juliet Starrett on the ten essential habits to help you move freely and live fully.
 This was far more interesting than the constant hum of vehicular traffic from nearby 635 that I would have been listening to otherwise.